 For the measurement of emission sound pressure levels at operator position, the separate enclosures which comprise the system shall be arranged in a set-up that is typical of actual use.
 Solely table-top systems shall be installed on the standard test table with all equipment front faces parallel to the front edge of the table.
-A "flat" table-top system (i.e. the system's width is greater than its height) shall be centred left to right on the test table (Figure C.4a).
+A "flat" table-top system (i.e. the system's width is greater than its height) shall be centred left to right on the test table (Figure C.4a) if the system is intended to physically support a monitor, it shall be treated as a small tower table-top system for placement.